ColeSkene/Arbela-WorkerCheckIn-PowerApp/README.md

 		○ Note that the Questions displayed are associated with the Default Location as specified in the current Settings Profile record
 		○ Note that, for each Question Displayed, the text shown is that of the associated Localized Label related to the Language Profile selected previously
 		○ Note that after the first question is answered, a back button will appear in the upper left corner of the screen for all subsequent questions, allowing users to go back and change their answer for previous questions
-		○ Note that after 20 seconds of inactivity, the Questionnaire will begin to "Timeout" with a 10 second countdown timer with Yes/No options to Quit/Abandon the questionnaire

 	• Disposition Screen
 		○ Note that after answering all questions with values corresponding to the Question's "Expected Response" attribute, this screen will display the Language Profile's "Label: Disposition Message (Pass)" value with a corresponding smiley face icon
 			§ Otherwise, the Language Profile's "Label: Disposition Message (Fail)" value will be displayed with an "X" Icon